Stage a Number

 Stage a Number is a TV series on the DuMont Television Network which was broadcast in the US on Wednesdays at 9pm ET from September 10, 1952, to May 20, 1953.

-It was a live talent show for dancers, singers, acrobats and other entertainers.
+Bill Wendell was the host for the program, which was a live talent show for dancers, singers, acrobats and other entertainers.
 A panel of celebrity judges decided on two winners who were invited to appear the following week.